-Grid consumption tariffs: Self-production of electricity can substantially reduce the total energy consumption from the grid.
-Depending on the grid-tariff structure, and the regulation of self-production, this will reduce the total grid bill of the prosumers.
+Grid consumption tariffs: Distributed production and self-consumption can substantially reduce the total energy consumption from the grid.
+Depending on the grid-tariff structure, and the regulation for distributed production and self-consumption, this will reduce the total grid bill of the prosumers.
 Grid tariffs largely based on energy use, will give bigger savings for prosumers rather than grid tariffs based on capacity use.
 However, as the total cost of the grid is mainly determined by the maximum capacity (W), rather than total energy use (Wh), a large part of the grid cost savings of the prosumers must be paid by other consumers to cover the cost of the power grid (NVE, 2017).
-Thus, a grid tariff mainly based on energy use, as opposed to capacity use, can be viewed as an incentive for self-production of electricity, relative to the purchase of electricity from others/large scale production.
+Thus, a grid tariff mainly based on energy use, as opposed to capacity use, can be viewed as an incentive for consuming less energy from the grid (either through energy efficiency or distributed production and self-consumption), relative to the purchase of electricity from others/large scale production.

-Taxes: In several countries, electricity consumers pay special taxes on electricity consumption, as well as value added tax /VAT) on both electricity consumption and grid tariffs.
-Self-production of electricity can reduce both electricity consumption and grid costs.
-Therefore, the presence of electricity taxes and VAT on all electricity consumption except for self-consumption, constitutes an incentive for self-production and consumption.
+Taxes: In several countries, electricity consumers pay special taxes on electricity consumption, as well as value added tax/VAT) on both electricity consumption and grid tariffs.
+Distributed production and self-consumption of electricity can reduce both electricity consumption and grid costs.
+Therefore, the presence of electricity taxes and VAT on all electricity consumption except for self-consumption, constitutes an incentive to buy less electricity from the grid, for example through distributed production and self-consumption.

-Investment support for households: Another way of incentivizing distributed electricity production is to give direct investment support and/or tax reductions for households who invest in self-production.
+Investment support for households: Another way of incentivizing distributed electricity production is to give direct investment support and/or tax reductions for households who invest in distributed production.
 Investment support may be granted from national bodies or local municipalities.

-Investment support for businesses: Similar as for households, national or local governments may choose to give direct support (grants), loans and/or tax cuts to businesses that choose to invest in self-production.
+Investment support for businesses: Similar as for households, national or local governments may choose to give direct support (grants), loans and/or tax cuts to businesses that choose to invest in distributed production.